David Gordon Green's unrealized projects: Mr. Machine

 In 2006, Green sold a project called Mr. Machine to Universal Pictures and Imagine Entertainment.
 It was reported as being a throwback to the high-concept family comedies of the 1980s.
 Green co-wrote the script with Danny McBride, who also would have starred.
 In 2008, McBride told CHUD.com, "It's our take on those old Amblin films – it follows around these science fair geeks that construct this robot that gets a life of its own.
 It's like...
 I don't know, a Short Circuit zombie movie."

 The Innocent Man

-It was announced in 2007 that Green was to write and direct The Innocent Man for Warner Independent Pictures and Smoke House Pictures.
+It was announced in March 2007 that Green was to write and direct The Innocent Man for Warner Independent Pictures and Smoke House Pictures.
 The film was to have been based on John Grisham's non-fiction book about Ron Williamson titled The Innocent Man: Murder and Injustice in a Small Town.
 According to Green, the film was shelved due to "legal problems."